-A look at the best selling adidas sneakers
+A unique look at the best selling adidas shoes

-A catalog that deep makes putting this list together rather difficult (aka “fun”).
+adidas catalog is so deep that makes putting this list together rather difficult (aka “fun”).
 But, we manage to cobble together a fairly comprehensive list of the best selling adidas shoes of all time.

 Now, as you look through this list, you’ll notice a few things.
 The main aspect here is that all of the shoes we mention are what some consider to be “retro” or old school.